snd/mesa/README.md

 });
 ```

-the second argument can be a function which must return a model.
+the second argument can be a function which must return a mesa object.
-this can be used to resolve models which are not yet created when the association
+this can be used to resolve tables which are not yet created when the association
 is defined.
 it's also a way to do self associations.

 ##### belongs to

-use `belongsTo` if the foreign key is in the table of the model that `belongsTo`
+use `belongsTo` if the foreign key is in the table that `belongsTo`
 is called on (`projectTable` in this example)

 ```javascript